World Game

-World Game, sometimes called the World Peace Game, is an educational simulation developed by Buckminster Fuller in 1961 to help create solutions to overpopulation and the uneven distribution of global resources.
+World Game, sometimes called the World Peace Game, is an educational simulation developed by Buckminster Fuller to help create solutions to overpopulation and the uneven distribution of global resources.
 This alternative to war games uses Fuller's Dymaxion map and requires a group of players to cooperatively solve a set of metaphorical scenarios, thus challenging the dominant nation-state perspective with a more holistic "total world" view.
 The idea was to "make the world work for 100% of humanity in the shortest possible time through spontaneous cooperation without ecological damage or disadvantage to anyone," thus increasing the quality of life for all people.

 History and use

-Fuller first publicly proposed the concept as the core curriculum at the (then new) Southern Illinois University Carbondale.
-He founded there, together with its then executive director John McHale, the World Resources Inventory, an institute responsible for conducting the research required for the game launch.
-Fuller proposed it in 1964 for the 1967 International and Universal Exposition in Montreal, Quebec, Canada, but the project was eventually rejected.
+The history of the World Game has conflicting origins.
+Fuller was influenced by his studies of war games at the Naval War College, though the Los Angeles Times also says he developed the idea in reaction to extensive news coverage of the Pentagon's war games.
+Development appeared to have begun in the late 1940s according to the Schumacher Center.
+However, Fuller is also said to have originated the idea in 1927, and proposed it in 1961 and 1964 (as a public activity for the U.S. pavilion, later known as the Montreal Biosphere, at the 1967 International and Universal Exposition in Montreal, Canada—which the U.S. Information Agency rejected).
+The Los Angeles Times says he publicly proposed the concept in "the late 1960s".
+In any case, Fuller and artist John McHale intended to implement the World Game as the core curriculum at the (then-new) Southern Illinois University Carbondale in 1967, and founded the World Resources Inventory, an institute responsible for conducting the research required for the game launch.

-In a preamble to World Game documents released in 1970, Fuller identified it very closely with his 'Guinea Pig 'B' experiment' and his 'Comprehensive Anticipatory Design Science' lifework.
+In a preamble to World Game documents for the curriculum released in 1971, Fuller identified it very closely with his "Guinea Pig 'B' experiment" and his "Comprehensive Anticipatory Design Science" lifework.
 He claimed intellectual property rights as well to control what he considered to be misapplication of his idea by others.
-He also claimed he had been playing it 'longhand' without the assistance of computers since 1927.
+He also claimed he had been playing it "longhand" without the assistance of computers since 1927.
+Nevertheless, Fuller's proposal imagined "a vast computerized network that could process, map, and visualize environmental information drawn from, among other sources, Russian and American spy satellites.
+Fuller claimed that their optical sensors and thermographic scanners could detect the location and quantity of water, grain, metals, livestock, human populations, or any other conceivable form of energy."
+The Game would, according to Fuller, transcend human perception's limits in the electromagnetic spectrum, and allow a rich dataset of global environmental trends.